NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Starts moving two frames sooner in super freeze
     - Has two less super freeze frames to allow Kank to properly just frame super like everyone else (TODO: Does this cancel out the above and below?)
     - Has one less frame super freeze
-- RB
+- RA
-  - If input A on the first frame, will not transition
+    - Is now the running attack
-  - Slide input transition made 6 frames
+    - If pressing B on the first five frames of startup (RA or RAA), will transition into the stationary attack
-- RZA added by changing the animation to Kabuto's RA animation with RZAZA/ZRAA follow up
+    - When inputting RAB, the A followup is the stationary attack
-- R[Z]A input changed to a slide input, the inputs RbA does the former R[Z]A; the B follow up is R[Z]A[Z]A and the A follow up is RA(A)
+- GRKnJ made into RB

 There are also some Karasu specific changes: